seedcase-project/seedcase-website/design/decisions/why-license/index.md

 We don't yet know if it will be necessary to implement a CLA before people outside the project are permitted to access the code.
 Having said that, we will be implementing a **DCO** which future contributers will have to agree to before making a contribution to the project.
+This could be done either by checking that a commit contains the signed-off-by clause before merging it, or by implementing something like the [GitHub App DCO](https://github.com/apps/dco).
+The licence text itself is available [here](https://developercertificate.org).